Barcelona S.C.: Resurgence (1980s)

 In the 1980s, Barcelona shed the shackles of the prior decade and resurged on the international and domestic fronts.
 In 1980, the team won their first national title since 1971, going on to win four more before the end of the decade, making the 1980s the team's most successful period in terms of national titles; Barcelona became the first Ecuadorian squad to win 10 national championships.
 During this period, Barcelona competed in six editions of the Copa Libertadores, reaching the semi-finals twice in 1986 and 1987.
-In 1988, the club hosted a historic meeting against FC Barcelona from Spain, which the Ecuadorian club derived its name from, during the Guayaquil City Cup friendly; the Ecuadorian Barcelona emerged victoriously 2–1.
+In 1988, the club hosted a historic meeting against FC Barcelona from Spain, homonym to the Ecuadorian club, during the Guayaquil City Cup friendly; the Ecuadorian Barcelona emerged victoriously 2–1.

 In 1987, Barcelona inaugurated a new home ground, the Estadio Monumental.
 With an opening capacity of almost 90,000 spectators, the Monumental is still the largest stadium in Ecuador, and was the second-largest in South America, after the Estádio do Maracanã in Rio de Janeiro.
 The capacity has been reduced to just under 60,000 due to safety concerns like most South American stadiums.